shawntmeyer/AzureVirtualDesktop/docs/avd.md

 The **deployments/Deploy-ImageManagement.ps1** script is the easiest way to ensure all necessary image management resources (scripts and installers and Compute Gallery for custom image option.) are present for the AVD deployment.

+1. Set required parameters and make any optional updates desired in **deployments/imageManagement/parameters/imageManagement.parameters.json** file.

+> [!Important]
-1. Set required parameters and make any optional updates desired in **deployments/imageManagement/parameters/imageManagement.parameters.json** file. **Important**: For Zero Trust deployments and other details, see [image management parameters](#avd-image-management-parameters) for an explanation of all the available parameters.
+> For Zero Trust deployments and other details, see [image management parameters](#avd-image-management-parameters) for an explanation of all the available parameters.

-2. **[Optional]** If you wish to add any custom scripts or installers beyond what is already included in the artifacts directory [../.common/artifacts], then gather your installers and create a new folder inside the artifacts directory for each customizer or application.
+1. **[Optional]** If you wish to add any custom scripts or installers beyond what is already included in the artifacts directory [../.common/artifacts], then gather your installers and create a new folder inside the artifacts directory for each customizer or application.
 In the folder create or place one and only one PowerShell script (.ps1) that installs the application or performs the desired customization.
 For an example of the installation script and supporting files, see the *.common/artifacts/VSCode* folder.
 These customizations can be applied to the custom image via the [customizations] parameter.

-3. **[Optional]** The `DownloadNewSources` switch parameter determines if the script downloads the latest installers (or other files) from the Internet (or other network) to enable an "evergreen" capability that helps you keep your images and session hosts up to date.
+1. **[Optional]** The `DownloadNewSources` switch parameter determines if the script downloads the latest installers (or other files) from the Internet (or other network) to enable an "evergreen" capability that helps you keep your images and session hosts up to date.
 If you wish to use this capability, update the Urls specified in the *.common/artifacts/downloads/parameters.json* file to match your network environment.
 You can also not depend on this automated capability and add source files directly to the appropriate location in the artifacts directory *.common/artifacts*.
 This directory is processed by zipping the contents of each child directory into a zip file and then all existing files in the root plus the zip files are added to the blob storage container in the Storage Account.

-4. Open the PowerShell version where you installed the Az module above.
+1. Open the PowerShell version where you installed the Az module above.
 If not already connected to your Azure Environment, then connect to the correct Azure Environment where "\<Environment\>" equals "AzureCloud", "AzureUSGovernment", "USNat", or "USSec".

     ``` powershell
     Connect-AzAccount -Environment <Environment>
     ```

-5. Ensure that your context is configured with the subscription to where you want to deploy the image management resources.
+1. Ensure that your context is configured with the subscription to where you want to deploy the image management resources.

     ``` powershell
     Set-AzContext -Subscription <subscriptionID>
     ```

-6. Change directories to the **deployments** folder and execute the **Deploy-ImageManagement.ps1** script as follows:
+1. Change directories to the **deployments** folder and execute the **Deploy-ImageManagement.ps1** script as follows:

     ``` powershell
     .\Deploy-ImageManagement.ps1 -DeployImageManagementResources -Location <Region> [-SkipDownloadingNewSources] [-TempDir <Temp directory for artifacts>] [-DeleteExistingBlobs] [-TeamsTenantType <TeamsTenantType>]